Searching for the Creed: Assassin's Creed London Landmarks

 Gustav is an active community member who specialises in Podcast Hosting & Composing.
 By joining the program, he has had the opportunity to expand his audience and further his skills, even helping to revive 'The Memory Corridor' series, which had been offline for nearly a year.

 His unique skill set made him the perfect candidate for our AC Partnership Program, of which he has been a part of since it began back in 2019.
-He recently released the very unique Sounds Of History music project; an original instrumental project, featuring five tracks inspired by AC, written and produced by him.
+He is known in the community for the Sounds Of History music project; an original instrumental project featuring five tracks inspired by AC, written and produced by him, and more recently, video interviews with Jesper Kyd and Lee Majdoub.

 Gustav Poulsen (Gargudon)